-CAST researchers will be working with a range of partner organisations from the private, public and third-sector.
+CAST researchers work with a range of partner organisations from the private, public and third-sector.
 Our existing partnerships are listed below.

 If your organisation is interested in working with CAST, please get in touch: info@cast.ac.uk